 We expect all exchange students to have an excellent command (both written and verbal) of the English language.
 If you lack sufficient knowledge of English you will not be accepted as an exchange student at VU Amsterdam.

 The deadlines for receiving your nomination are:

-- 1 April for the autumn/winter semester (1 September-31 January) or a whole academic year (1 September-July/August)
+- 1 April (currently extended to 15 April) for the autumn/winter semester (1 September-31 January) or a whole academic year (1 September-July/August)

 - 1 October for the spring semester (1 February-July/August)

 After we have received the nomination from your home university, we will send you instructions on how to finalize your online application.
 Application deadlines are as follows:

 - 15 April (currently extended to 1 May) for the autumn/winter semester or a whole academic year

 As part of our online application, you are required to upload the following documents:

 Students wishing to take Bachelor's level courses are not obligated to submit an English proficiency test as proof, however please note that all exchange students are expected to have an advanced level of English language proficiency (TOEFL IBT at least 92; IELTS at least 6.5).